Degree Fields

 Employment

-The machinery manufacturing industry provided 1.1 million wage and salary jobs in 2004.
+The machinery manufacturing industry provided 1.2 million wage and salary jobs in 2008.
 Employment was relatively evenly distributed among all segments of the industry.
-There were about 32,000 establishments in the industry; more than half employed fewer than 10 workers.
-However, 37 percent of workers were employed in large establishments of 250 workers or more.
+There were about 30,500 establishments in the industry; about 15,100 employed fewer than 10 workers.
+However, 40 percent of workers were employed in establishments of 250 workers or more.

 Degree Paths into this Industry

 Computer control programmers and operators manage the automatic metalworking machines that can mass produce individual parts.
-They also write programs based upon the specifications of the part that define what operation the machine should perform.
+They also write programs based upon the specifications of the part that defines what operation the machine should perform.
+Machinists produce precision parts that require particular skill or that are needed in quantities too small to require the use of automated machinery.
+Welding, soldering, and brazing workers operate machines that join two or more pieces of metal together; they may also weld manually as well.

-Sales representatives and sales engineers often work together to market the company's machines to potential buyers, demonstrating how the machine may reduce costs or increase sales.
+The sales function for many companies is increasingly important; sales representatives and sales engineers often work together to market the company's machines to potential buyers, demonstrating how the machine may reduce costs or increase sales.
 They also explain how to operate the machine and answer buyer's questions.
-Sales engineers in particular use their technical background to advise clients on how the machine can best be applied in their individual circumstances and to suggest custom designs or modifications to the equipment as needed.
+Sales engineers, in particular, use their technical background to advise clients on how the machine can best be applied in their individual circumstances and to suggest custom designs or modifications to the equipment as needed.

 Industry Forecast

-Wage and salary employment in the machinery manufacturing industry is expected to decrease 13 percent over the 2004-14 period, compared with a 14 percent increase for all industries combined.
-All segments of the industry are expected to experience some employment declines.
+Wage and salary employment in the machinery manufacturing industry is expected to decrease 8 percent over the 2008-18 period compared with an 11 percent increase for all industries combined.
+Most segments of the industry are expected to experience a decline in employment.

-Demand for machinery is expected to remain strong.
-Machinery is important for all industries because it boosts their productivity, and advances in technology will make machinery even more efficient and thus more desirable.
+In contrast to the projected declines in employment, demand for machinery is expected to remain strong.
+Machinery is important for all industries because it boosts productivity, and advances in technology will make machinery even more efficient and thus more desirable.
 Demand for machinery is highly sensitive to cyclical swings in the economy, however, causing employment in machinery manufacturing to fluctuate.
-During periods of economic prosperity, companies invest in new equipment, such as machinery, in order to boost production.
+During periods of economic prosperity, companies invest in new equipment in order to boost production.
 When economic growth slows, however, many companies are reluctant to purchase new machinery.
 These changes in demand cause machinery manufacturers to replace fewer workers who leave or even lay off some workers.

 Related Degree Fields